DrewBarnhart/python-challenge/README.md

 Additionally,

-From a  given a set of poll data called election_data.csv, A Python script Pypoll analyzes the votes and calculates each of the following values :
+ In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+From a  given a set of poll data called election_data.cs.A Python script Pypoll analyzes the votes and calculates each of the following values :

 - the total number of votes cast
 - A complete list of candidates who received votes